KVD-lab/puma/README.md

     Sequence

-Short name is the abbreviation you want for output files (e.g. HPV16)
+Short name is the abbreviation or accession number you want for output files (e.g. HPV16)

 Full name is what will be printed to the screen (e.g. Human papillomavirus 16)